gucci-ninja/Soft-Eng-Lecture-Notes/4B/2E03/README.md

 ## Day 19 - Feb 24, 2020

 #### Characterisitics of Terrestrial Planets

-- Venus- very little atmosphere
-    - higher temperature because they are closer to the usun
-- mercury doesn't have much of an atmosphere at all
-- mars has very little atmosphere as well
+Venus has a big atmosphere and shows higher temperatures since it is closer to the Sun.
+Mercury and Mars barely have an atmosphere and so their temperature calculated without atmosphere considerations is very close to the observed one.

-#### Mechanisms for heating
+#### Mechanisms for Heating
 - solar radiation
 - radioactivity
 - tidal heating
-- gravitational infall
+- gravitational infall (prevalent during formation)

 In equilibrium you balance the heating and cooling

+#### Mechanisms for Cooling

+This is primarily done through radiation from the surface since the Earth loses its heat.

-#### Cooling time
+#### Cooling Time

-- For terrestrial planets, the mass to cool is R^3
-- rate of heating is the area (4piR^2)
-- cooling time = (total heat energy)/(heat of emission) = R^3/R^2 = R
-- so larger objects for a same amount of heat will tak a longer time to cool off since thye only radiate through surface
+Under the assumption that there are no sources of heat introduced to the planet, it will eventually cool off and reach a **geological death**.

+The total heat energy is proportional to the mass and as we know, mass is relational to volume.
+And since heat is radiated through the surface, we can say it is proportional to the surface area of a body.
+Given the relation to volume and surface area, we can see that cooling time is proportional to R<sup>3</sup>/R<sup>2</sup> which is just R.

 #### Radioactive Decay Heating
-- apart from rocky material there are alo other elements - Potassium and stuff
+- apart from rocky material there are also other elements - Potassium and stuff
 - radioactive elements have a half life
 - after that time, that source of heat is gone and the planet becomes inactive
 - since radioactive heating is resposnbile for molten interior and drives plate tectonics
-- mars has the biggest nonactive volcano of our solar system, it used to be activ but since mars is small the volcano died out
+- mars has the biggest nonactive volcano of our solar system, it used to be active but since mars is small the volcano died out
 - radio active heating is proportional to volume
 - mars became inactive in 3 billion years
 - 3 bill proportional to volume